Heading to Missouri? We share the best places to visit Missouri to help you plan the perfect trip around the state.

 Right in the heart of the Ozark Mountains, Branson is a picturesque city where travelers can spend many enjoyable days without running out of things to do.
 Besides the scenic views of the mountains and the rich nightlife, the city is also known for providing a rewarding shopping experience.
 The locally owned Speciality Shops in Branson MO are filled with handcrafted gifts and many unique products made by talented artisans.
 From original clothing items to sweet treats, you can easily find something to your taste.

 Branson is one of the most attractive places in Missouri to add to your travel itinerary.
 And besides being a haven for shopping enthusiasts, Branson is also the perfect place to experience the great outdoors.
-Surrounded by mountains, this lively city is a convenient starting point for hiking, fishing, sailing, or surfing trips.
+Surrounded by mountains, this lively city is a convenient starting point for hiking, fishing with trout lures for lakes, sailing, or surfing trips.
 If you love being active in your vacation, you’ll find many opportunities to do various outdoor sports in Branson or nearby.
 Expect dozens of hiking trails, serene lakes, and spectacular views.

 3. Branson’s Great Outdoors